Application Programming Interfaces, commonly referred to as APIs, are one of the most commonly used technologies in mobile applications.

 These are, as mentioned below:

-• API Key – This security scheme uses a single token string.
-For those who aren’t familiar with the term, it is hardware that enables unique authentication information.
+- API Key: This security scheme uses a single token string.
+For those who aren’t familiar with the term, it is software-based string code that enables unique authentication information.
+While it is often used, it is not the most effective for user-facing apps.
+The chances of someone stealing your API key are higher, which is why it is generally preferred to use them in a server-to-server communication.

-• App ID/App Key – This is a two-token string method that is often seen in the form of a username and password-based authentication.
+- App ID/App Key: This is a two-token string method that is often seen in the form of a username and password-based authentication.
+It works very similarly to how client credentials flow.
+App Keys generally treat the app as its user, which means it requires the key to be used as a password for access.

-• OIDC / OpenID Connect – This method creates an identity layer based on the OAuth Framework.
+- OIDC / OpenID Connect: This method creates an identity layer based on the OAuth Framework.
 It is used to identify users via their profile information and the authentication server.
+It is the gold standard for API security, where OAuth 2.0 handles authorization, and OIDC ensures authentication.

 API Endpoints